-NAV-6 is an active GPS and GLONASS antenna especially designed for the marine environment.
-It combines the high performance GPS patch antenna and a 27 dB low noise amplifier (at 5V DC) into a compact waterproof antenna with exclusive design.
+NAV-6 is a GPS and GLONASS antenna especially designed for the marine environment.
+It combines a high performance GPS patch antenna and a 24 dB low noise amplifier (at 5V DC) into a compact waterproof antenna with exclusive design.

-NAV-6 enables the required GPS function for AIS systems, chartplotters, and other navigational devices, and helps boost the reception signal to the GPS unit, especially when the GPS receiver doesn't have a good view of the sky.
-NAV-6 minimizes temporary loss of signal during navigation and maintains the best possible accuracy by having a lock on the greatest number of satellites.
+Connect the NAV-6 to a GPS or GLONASS receiver to act as an external antenna and improve the reception signal when the GPS unit doesn't have a good view of the sky and the internal antenna doesn't perform well.
+Or install it as a GPS antenna for AIS transponders.

+NAV-6 minimizes temporary loss of signal during navigation and maintains the best possible accuracy.

-NAV-6 is supplied with deck mount, mounting set and a 15 m RG58 cable with TNC male connectors.
-Standard 1" x 14 threads for pole mounting.
+It includes mounting set and 10m RG-58 cable with TNC male connectors.
+Standard 1" \times 14 threads for pole mounting.